cris1518/ToDo_PHP_and_MySQL/README.md

 # ToDo PHP and MySQL
-Simple Responsive ToDo app with PHP and MySQL
+Simple Responsive ToDo app with PHP and MySQL<br>
 This app is a test after taking <a href='https://www.linkedin.com/learning/paths/become-a-php-developer-2'>this course</a>

 <h1>INSTRUCTIONS</h1>